DOH-JPD2303/LinkageRefImp/README.md

 ## Introduction

-[TODO] We end up referencing the ECHIDNA paper a lot.
-I need a standard way to refer to it as well as an explicit call-out that we will be talking about it a lot.

 Record linkage and record deduplication are a common tasks in vital records and public health.
 This is due to the nature of how data are received.
 The Center for Health Statistics (CHS) receives data from hospitals, primary care offices, medical examiners, funeral homes, and birthing centers.
-To facilitate this work, CHS has a dedicated Linkage and Data Analysis team, or LIDA.
+To facilitate this work, CHS has a dedicated Linkage and Integrated Data Analysis team, or LIDA.
-LIDA's primary focus is to identify links with high accuracy, but demands for better script runtimes and modularity have grown alongsize the catalog of work.
+LIDA prioritizes equitable representation and high accuracy in their linkage processes, but demands for better script runtimes and modularity have grown alongside the volume and scale of work.
 This is exacerbated by an anticipated loss of cloud computing power due to changes in the funding landscape.
 In 2025, LIDA partnered with the Data Science and Engineering team (DSE) at CHS to improve the performance and efficiency of some pipelines.
 This collaboration is ongoing, but many improvements have already been found.

-LIDA previously created a tutorial version of a real production linkage pipeline [here](https://doh.wa.gov/sites/default/files/2024-01/346147-MachineLearningLinkageDemo.pdf).
+LIDA previously created a demonstration version of a real production linkage pipeline [based on their ECHIDNA linkage project](https://doh.wa.gov/sites/default/files/2024-01/346147-MachineLearningLinkageDemo.pdf).
-Anecdotally, others have since adapted this work for their own linkage processes.
+Others have since adapted this work for their own linkage processes.
 However, this pipeline is not optimized for performance, and it is not a reproducible example.
 A reproducible example is a combination of documentation, source code, and input data that allows someone to rerun a code example from start to finish and get exactly the same result.
 Reproducible examples are both a great resource for learning and proof that the code being provided works as described.